benfjackson/EuroJournal/Serbia/Bajina_Basta.md

 He had given her a private room (the sly dog) on the first floor with a balcony.
 When everything was cooked, he went to woo her from the garden.
 "Anna!
 The cevapi is cooked, dinner is served for you!"
 I did not hear her response, but unfortunately Repunzel did not let down her hair.

+Regatta festival
+Lads on trucks piled in, shaved heads pumping the Rakija